Kerem Kalafat

-Kerem Kalafat (born 9 March 2001) is a Turkish professional footballer who plays as a right back for TFF First League club Çaykur Rizespor on loan from Beşiktaş.
+Kerem Kalafat (born 9 March 2001) is a Turkish professional footballer who plays as a right back for Çorum F.K.

 Career

 Kalafat made his professional debut with Beşiktaş in a 4–0 UEFA Europa League loss to Wolverhampton Wanderers on 12 December 2019.
 In July 2021, Beşiktaş loanded Kalafat out TFF Second League outfit Uşakspor for 2021–22 season.
 On 13 January 2022, Beşiktaş used the call-back option of Kalafat while his loan stint at Uşakspor and he rejoined the team.
 He was then loaned to Çaykur Rizespor for the following season.